Oghma-Infinium/Ascensio/README.md

 ### Starting the Game

-Head over to the installation folder of `Ascensio` and locate an executable named `ModOrganizer.exe` and launch it.
+Head over to the installation folder of `Ascensio`, locate an executable named `ModOrganizer.exe` and launch it.

 - **(OPTIONAL)** If you do not wish to use the `Emperor Version` of Patrician ENB, the `Normal Version` is included that you may tick on under the `ENB Files` Separator.